Machine learning classification of non-Markovian noise disturbing quantum dynamics: Problem formulation

 As it will be explained in the following, some \ac{ml}-models that we are going to introduce will use as input only the last distribution $\mathcal{P}_{t_{15}}$, while other \ac{ml}-models will take all the $\mathcal{P}_{t_k}$ for any $t_k$.
 Moreover, each data set is balanced split in a \emph{training set} of $12\,000$ samples, a \emph{validation set} of $4\,000$ samples, and a \emph{test set} of $4\,000$ samples.

 In \Cref{tab:example1,tab:example2} we plot the occupation probabilities $\mathcal{P}_{t_k}$ (just for the \iid{} case for the sake of an easier presentation), being here interested in looking for the difference between choosing $t_{15}=0.1$ or $1$, which identify the two different variants of the generated data set.
 In this regard, it is worth noting that the duration $t_{15}=0.1$ (in dimensionless units) of the quantum system dynamics, as in the example in \Cref{tab:example1}, is the minimal one to observe the diffusion of the system's population outside the node on which has been initialised.
 However, as it will be verified by our experiments and explained later, with this choice one has that, by taking $t_{15}=0.1$, the classification problem results quite straightforward.
 Indeed, just basic \ac{ml}-models that are only trained on $\mathcal{P}_{t_{15}}$ (thus, only on the final distribution $\mathcal{P}$) are able to correctly classify between two noisy quantum dynamics.
 Therefore, it was more interesting to increase the value of $t_{15}$ up to $t_{15}=1$ (in dimensionless units).
 As in the example of \Cref{tab:example2}, it leads to more complex data sets, and only deep learning models, designed to read all the $\mathcal{P}_{t_k}$, can classify the generated noisy quantum dynamics.
-According to preliminary simulations, with a value of $t_{15} \gg 1$ our trained \ac{ml}-models do not reach more than $60\%$ of accuracy for the test set.

 As final remark, note that the current synthetic data set is build assuming perfect measurement statistics, as it was obtained from a large enough number of repetitions of the noisy quantum dynamics.
 Hence, to better adapt the synthetic data set to real data, one should simulate experimental case in which the measurement statistics are estimated from a finite number of dynamics realizations (i.e., measurement shots).